michaelbZA/my-website/content/about/_index.md

 Hello there.
 I'm a South African chartered accountant who, about six years ago, decided that grey English skies were preferable to African sunshine.
 My wife agreed with this questionable decision, and we've since added two small humans to our family.

 By day, I'm a finance manager, ensuring spreadsheets are orderly and numbers reconcile properly.
-Outside office hours, I dedicate time to learning new skills—some practical, others less immediately applicable.
+Outside office hours, I dedicate time to learning new skills; some practical, others less immediately applicable.

 ## What's This Site About?